Rosiey9/botw-totk-armor/README.md

 This tool lets you get an idea of what color combinations will look like, without having to go to the dye shop.
 I wanted this so I could pick something that looked good, and then went to the shop in the game, knowing what I was going to get.

 *Please note that the Ancient Hero's Aspect has a different ratio to all other photos due to it being a full armor piece.
 It can be put with other items of clothing on this website, however this is just for fun, and is not possible in game.
-The Wild armor can also be died in BOTW but not TOTK.
+The Wild armor can also be dyed in BOTW but not TOTK.

 ## Additional Information